Unchained, Part 5: How to Stop A Pornography Addiction

 What are the benefits of quitting pornography?

-Rather than focusing on deprivation, the real question is: What are the benefits of a healthy brain that naturally produces dopamine?
+Rather than focusing on deprivation, the real question is: What are the benefits of a healthy brain?

 Physical Health Benefits